302: Gamera

 Variety!
 Smash, crash, turbo bash.
 Zack Norman is Samiko in Chief Zabu!

 Variety is a world-famous trade paper for the entertainment industry, first published in 1905.
 It employs rhyme-y, show-biz jargon-heavy headlines that are often incomprehensible to those outside the industry.
-The “Zack Norman” bit is a recurring reference on MST3K.
+Zack Norman (born Howard Jerrold Zuker, 1940-2024) was an actor, producer and art collector.
+The line “Zack Norman is Sammy in Chief Zabu” is a recurring riff on MST3K.
 According to the Amazing Colossal Episode Guide’s list of the Fifty Most Obscure References: “A reference to a long-running ad in Variety.
 It ran forever: Don’t know if Chief Zabu ever made it past the stage where you talk about it over liver dumpling soup at Jerry’s Deli, but you might remember Zack from Romancing the Stone or his role as the woman-slapping thug in the despicable Henry Jaglom film Sitting Ducks.”
-In fact, Chief Zabu—the story of a New York real estate tycoon whose dreams of political power lead him to attempt a takeover of a Polynesian island—was written, produced, and directed by Zack Norman, under the pseudonym Howard Zuker.
+In fact, Chief Zabu—the story of a New York real estate tycoon whose dreams of political power lead him to attempt a takeover of a Polynesian island—was written, produced, and directed by Zack Norman, under his real name Howard Zuker.
 Production began in 1986, and although the film was given an R rating in 1988, it was never completed or released.
 The ads, however, ran continuously in Variety between 1985 and 1988.
 In late 2016, in light of Donald Trump’s presidential campaign, the movie was taken off the shelf and given a limited release in Los Angeles and a screening at the Fort Lauderdale International Film Festival.

 The New York Times says God is dead and the war’s begun and Alvin Todziger [sic] has a son today.